adamk5550/docs/README.md

 *docs* is your one-stop-shop for developer-related documentation, standards, training courses, articles, and more!
 Loosely focused on the world of Agile JavaScript development.

-## Collaborating

-Anyone is welcome to contribute to this repo!
-Create a new branch with your changes, push it, and open a pull request.

-Please try and follow the existing structure, layout, and formatting when making changes.

 ## Contents

 - Languages